Facebook, Twitter, Google and Microsoft team up to tackle extremist content online

 Throughout this collaboration, we are committed to protecting our users privacy and their ability to express themselves freely and safely on our platforms.

-We also seek to engage with the wider community of interested stakeholders in a transparent, unselfish and responsible way as we further our shared objective live to prevent the spread of terrorist content online while respecting human rights.
+We also seek to engage with the wider community of interested stakeholders in a transparent, unselfish and responsible way as we further our shared objective live to prevent the spread of terrorist for extremist content online while respecting human rights.